Cybersecurity Compliance | | 23 min read

 CUI Data Flow Map Checklist

-Use this checklist to evaluate whether your map is ready to support CMMC planning.
+Use this checklist to test whether the CUI map can support real CMMC planning.

 - Does the asset inventory match the CUI map?